 In a welcome move, the transgender community of Pakistan is now part of the national census

 In a first, the national population census of Pakistan will now count the transgender community in the country.
-After a landmark ruling by the Lahore High Court comes after a petition filed last November, which had argued that the country's transgender community had been marginalised and their fundamental rights should be recognised.
+The landmark ruling by the Lahore High Court comes after a petition filed in November 2016 had argued that the country's transgender community had been marginalised, and their fundamental rights should be recognised.

 The 2017 census is the sixth for the country and comes after a long gap of 19 years.

-Although Pakistan's Supreme Court had declared equal rights for transgender citizens, including the right to inherit property and assets, in 2012--they were still shunned by the mainstream society and are often forced into begging, or prostitution to earn a living.
+Although in 2012 Pakistan's Supreme Court had declared equal rights for transgender citizens, including the right to inherit property and assets, the community was still shunned by the mainstream society.
+As a result, transgenders were forced into begging or prostitution to earn a living.

-In India, the Transgender Persons (Protection of Rights) Bill, 2016 was introduced in the Lok Sabha last year August.
-Although, the bill claimed to provide for protection of rights of transgender persons and their welfare and for matters connected there with and incidental thereto, it raised many concerns regarding the accomplishment of its objective.
-However, it certainly has paved way to a more inclusive society at large.
+In India, the Transgender Persons (Protection of Rights) Bill, 2016 was introduced in the Lok Sabha in August.
+The bill claims to provide protection of the rights of transgender persons and their welfare.

-The transgender community has not only been ostracised by the society, but has also been the target of numerous hate crimes all over the world.
-We can only hope that this move by Pakistan creates a difference in the rest of the countries in the region, and helps in eradicating the stigma attached to the community.
+The transgender community has not only been ostracised by many cultures the world over.
+It has also been the target of numerous hate crimes globally.
+We can only hope that this move by Pakistan brings about a wave of change in the region, and helps in eradicating the stigma attached to the community.